Raikant59/Mera-Credit/README.md

 # MeraCredit - Flutter WebView App

 MeraCredit is a lightweight, production-grade Flutter application that loads a dynamic web URL (https://meracredit.in) using WebView.
-The URL is fetched from a REST API and includes features like error handling, no-internet fallback, retry support, and a modern splash screen.
+Includes features like error handling, no-internet fallback, retry support, and a modern splash screen.

 ---